vickmuir/Backup/index.md

 ## R1Soft CDP

 Continuous Data Protection (CDP) is a high-performance backup software created by R1Soft that allows for backup of both physical and virtual devices.
 Idera CDP consists of three main components: the CDP server, the agent and the database plugins, which are available for purchase separately from the first two components.
-Because R1Soft CDP is a third-party backup solution, interactions with CDP take place entirely outside of Bluemix's proprietary interfaces; however, R1Soft CDP passwords may be tracked and stored within [Bluemix's Customer Portal](http://control.softlayer.com/).
+Because R1Soft CDP is a third-party backup solution, interactions with CDP take place entirely outside of {{site.data.keyword.BluSoftlayer_full}}'s proprietary interfaces; however, R1Soft CDP passwords may be tracked and stored within [{{site.data.keyword.slportal}}](http://control.softlayer.com/){:new_window}.
 All other interactions with R1Soft CDP are documented on R1Soft's website.

 Read more about this solution [here](what-r1soft-cdp.html)